Skip to content

 I wrote things more confidently.
 I also wrote in a manner others could read and enjoy some time.
 At the time, I remember gleaning through Franz Kafka’s Metamorphosis—Samsa and his existential crisis; Fyodor Dostoevsky’s Crime and Punishment—the Raskolnikov and his regretful life; re-reading George Orwell’s Animal Farm and 1984—a dystopian world of thought control; and coming to appreciate some of these writings.

-This is not to say that it is the first time I am writing anything.
+This is not to say that it is my first time writing anything.
 I have written things that I came to dissociate from.
 Having studied in the Army setup, the overenthusiastic jingoist in me had taken over my writings initially.
-But, after my postgraduate studies at DU, I was much more politically aware, appreciative of other’s views, and had things to say to others and thoughts to pen down on.
-All these things happened relatively late.

 blogging

-a typewriter image to feel cool, about being a blogger! | Photo by Patrick Fore on Unsplash
+A typewriter image to make it feel cool about being a blogger! | Photo by Patrick Fore on Unsplash

-Therefore, when you look at some of my first few blog entries in this, you will find them to be around COVID-19.
-Some of these articles include: COVID-19 and the Surveillance State; Loneliness and the Social Media; Morality of Saving Lives and COVID-19 and Living Like Epicureans Amid COVID-19 among others.
-While the pandemic was a propelling force for me to think and write, I also had to do something substantial to earn my livelihood at the time.
+Some of these articles include COVID-19 and the Surveillance State, Loneliness and the Social Media, Morality of Saving Lives and COVID-19 and Living Like Epicureans Amid COVID-19, among others.
+While the pandemic propelled me to think and write, I also had to do something substantial to earn my livelihood at the time.

-I was home soon after my postgraduation, and I was already done with all the banter about ‘How much more you want to study?’ and ‘Now, work!’.
-So, I gave in and began applying around for jobs, without much luck, I would cold email people (sending my CV and waiting for them to reach out).
-And after two months of soul searching (along with the whole job searching), I ended up at a job with predominantly data entry work.
+So, I gave in and began applying for jobs.
+Without much luck, I would cold email people (sending my CV and waiting for them to reach out).
+After two months of soul searching (along with the whole job searching), I ended up at a job that predominantly involved data entry work.

-Although the work paid me a little to sustain, I was content with myself and enjoyed all that I did.
 I thought, like another corporate entrant, I would be disciplined.
-I woke up at 6 am, went for a run, took a shower, made an Omelette, and sat in front of the camera and laptop from 9 am to 7 pm (once a while).
+I woke up at 6 am, ran, took a shower, made an Omelette, and sat in front of the camera and laptop from 9 am to 7 pm (once a while).

 And on Saturdays and Sundays, I would either watch something on Netflix or write a blog.
 Over the next year, I wrote one essay every month.
 I wrote once a week sometimes, but that was a rarity.
-And very soon, say after six months, I was bored to death with my job.
-I couldn’t sustain myself there anymore, so I decided to plunge into academia.

 now a pen and paper to feel cool! | Photo by Kelly Sikkema on Unsplash

 Come September 2022, the PhD coursework requirement was over.
-I, then, thought I should restart my blog: https://adarshbadri.me (so I purchased the domain, platformed it on WordPress, and hosted it on Bluehost).
+I then thought I should restart my blog: https://adarshbadri.me (so I purchased the domain, platformed it on WordPress, and hosted it on Bluehost).
 I was finally free to write whatever I liked, so I wrote.
 I wrote haphazardly, occasionally, without any proper commitments.

 I wrote things without meticulous thinking.
-As I wrote things, I was back looking for jobs in the job market: no jobs, no money, no livelihood scenario.
+As I wrote things, I was looking for jobs in the job market: no jobs, no money, no livelihood scenario.
 But, at this time, I thought, no matter what, I should just write.
 I should be better.
 I should write appreciably.
 And I should be regular.

 One image of a person sitting and typing, maybe a reflection! | Photo by Sergey Zolkin on Unsplash